-One way to tease out these types of effects and strengthen a pre/post evaluation is to collect data across multiple years.
+One way to tease out these types of effects and strengthen a simple pre/post evaluation is to collect data across multiple years.
 It can be particularly useful, once a fall baseline is established, to collect data each spring.
 It often takes time for staff to become familiar with the program, so implementation quality can improve over time, yielding better outcomes when the program has been in place longer.
 More importantly, tracking data across multiple years allows you to see the cumulative effect of students receiving a larger dose of the program.
-Second Step programs aren't intended as one-year interventions.
-They are carefully designed so each year's lessons build on those that came before.
+Second Step isn't intended as a one-year intervention.
+It's carefully designed so each year's lessons build on those that came before.
 Collecting data on outcomes across multiple years allows you to capture that growth.